Vega de Tera disaster: Aftermath

 The disaster led to the creation of Instruction for the Project, Construction and Exploitation of Large Dams by the Ministry of Public Works in 1962.
 A modified version of the law was introduced in 1967.
 The Dam Surveillance Service was also formed for the purpose of ensuring dam safety and regulations.
 In December 1959, seven workers from Hidroeléctrica Moncabril, and three from the company that constructed the dam were indicted by the Court of Valladolid.
 Eventually, only five individuals were convicted for reckless negligence without circumstances.

 A trial was held in March 1963 in Zamora concluded that Hidroeléctrica Moncabril was to pay 19,378,732 pesetas.
 In a report published during the trial, a failure in the design of the dam led to disaster.
-Experts concluded that poor construction material which could not withstand increased water pressure during increased rainfall prior to January 9 was the reason for catastrophe.
+Experts concluded that poor construction material which could not withstand increased water pressure during increased rainfall prior to 9 January was the reason for catastrophe.
 According to an eyewitness present during the construction of the dam, leaks occurred, which had to be controlled by measuring water in the reservoir.
 The Hidroeléctrica Moncabril was eventually absorbed by Unión Fenosa.
 The court of justice sentenced the then managing director of the company, two engineers and an expert as directly responsible for the works to one year in prison for the crime of reckless negligence.
 Subsequently, the sentence was appealed and the convicted were finally acquitted or pardoned by the state.

 Over a period of several days after the flood, donations amounted to 12 million pesetas.
-Families of the dead were compensated with varying amounts of Euros depending on ages of the victims.
-For each deceased adult, € 600 was compenated. € 450 for victims over the age of 16, and € 300 for children below 10 years.
-Those who were injured received € 18.
+Families of the dead were compensated with varying amounts of money depending on ages of the victims.
+For each deceased adult, €600 equivalent was the compensation. €450 for victims over the age of 16, and €300 for children below 10 years.
+Those who were injured received €18 equivalent.
 Many survivors migrated to Zamora and Benavente.
-The Instituto Nacional de Colonización received € 7,500 in compensation as well.
+The Instituto Nacional de Colonización received €7,500 equivalent in compensation as well.